progrium/pydoozer/README.md

-# PyDoozerd
+# PyDoozer

-A Python client for [Doozerd](https://github.com/ha/doozerd) using gevent.
+A Python client for [Doozer](https://github.com/ha/doozerd) using gevent.

 ## Status